dbemerydt/dbemerydt.github.io/bikes.md

 ![photo](images/true-grit-crop.jpg)

 I'm an interdisciplinary off-road cyclist and racer.
 Interdisciplinary because every year or so I have an identity crisis about which type of racing I want to do, and off-road because I like being in the trees or on the desert rocks.
-I've been racing endurance-style events since middle school circa 2007, and gravity-style events since
+I've been racing endurance-style events since middle school circa 2007, and gravity-style events since college in 2012.

-__Dirt roads are still roads.__
+_Dirt roads are still roads._

 # Results
 As I insist on continuing to show up to races, some of them going well is a statistical inevitability.
 Here are some recent examples.